rodolfovictor/rockverse/backlog.md

 ### 2. Autoset MPI, GPU
 - Implement automatic detection and configuration of MPI (Message Passing Interface), OpenMP, and GPU usage based on system capabilities.
 - Ensure compatibility with different computing environments.

-### 3. Add description to Finney pack
-- Include detailed documentation and explanation for the Finney pack in the project.

-### 4. Generic open function for RockVerse data
-- Create a more flexible, generic `open` function to handle different types of RockVerse data files.
-- Ensure compatibility across various data formats used in the project.

 ### 5. Support for 128-bit data in importing raw data
 - Extend the raw data import functionality to support 128-bit data types.